stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 The Clarity VM would be instrumented to track tainted state.
 Any transactions that causally depend on tainted state would also be tainted.
-While on-chain smart contracts may interact with tainted state, systems that use the blockchain to carry out off-chain tasks (like exchanges and bridges) would only act on untainted state.
+While on-chain smart contracts may interact with tainted state, systems that use the blockchain to carry out off-chain tasks (like exchanges and bridges) would be advised to only act on untainted state.
 The Stacks blockchain would report whether or not a particular piece of state is tainted, and report when the taint is expected to disappear.